Tomas-Barhon/Python-project/README.md

 <br/>

 ### Downloader (check "how_to_downloader.ipynb")
-Downloader is a module to download data from the https://kriminalita.policie.cz/ API.
+Downloader is a class to download data from the https://kriminalita.policie.cz/ API.
 It is designed to either download data for one specific month or for multiple years and return them to user as pandas.DataFrame.
 <br/>
 In order to use Downloader module you first need to import it using the following command: